RosettaCommons/demos/public/auto-drrafter/README.md

 All of the necessary files for this demo are available in `$ROSETTA/main/demos/public/auto-drrafter/input_files/`, where `$ROSETTA` is the path to your Rosetta installation.

 `fasta.txt`: The FASTA file listing the full sequence of your RNA molecule.
 It should contain one line that starts with '>' and lists the chain and residue numbers for the sequence, e.g. A:1-35.
+The RNA sequence should be specified with lower-case letters.
 Currently auto-DRRAFTER can only handle single chain RNAs.

 `secstruct.txt`: A file containing the secondary structure of the complex in dot-bracket notation.
 The secondary structure should be the same length as the sequence found in the fasta file.
 This secondary structure will be enforced during the auto-DRRAFTER modeling.
 We recommend verifying predicted secondary structures biochemically with [M2-seq](https://doi.org/10.1073/pnas.1619897114).